OHiddema/dierentuin/README.md

 Step 3:
 - Use polymorhism; create a function in Animal that is implemented differently in Bird and Insect.
 Try to feed ALL animals with by calling a function.

+Step 4:
+- Create a Zoo object and put the createRandomObjects function in an instance of the Zoo object.